Looking for easy bass songs to learn? We’ve got just the right ones for you!

 Ready for some blues?
 Smoke on the Water is a well-known beginner song on the guitar, but originally, it’s in the key of G minor which can take some getting used to.

-You are playing eighth notes, octaves, and holding the fort with moderate-paced notes.
+You are playing eighth notes, and octaves, and holding the fort with moderate-paced notes.
 It does require some stamina, so if you have never played long parts before, you will definitely walk away with a lot of endurance and patience.
+It’s also an iconic piece with plenty of easy beginner bass lines and is definitely one of the easiest bass songs on our list.

 The song is hella groovy, so you will certainly enjoy learning this!